updatecli/updatecli/README.md

 ## Targets

-"Targets" stage will update the definition for every targets based on the value return during the source stage if all conditions are met.
+"Targets" stage will update the definition for every targets based on the value returned during the source stage if all conditions are met.

 ### yaml